 Smart Phone Applications

 These days everybody seems to have smart phones, and it is likely that you have a smart phone.
-If yes, there are many applications available for smart phones that you can use for your PMP exam preparation.
+If yes, there are many applications available you can use for your PMP exam preparation.

 However, if you are using any other smart phone, I believe these applications will be available in your store as well, just search it.